scala-js/scala-js-macrotask-executor/README.md

 Fortunately, we aren't the only ones to have this problem.
 What we *want* is something which uses the macrotask queue (so we play nicely with `setTimeout`, I/O, and other macrotasks), but which doesn't have as much overhead as `setTimeout`.
 The answer is `setImmediate`.

-The `setImmediate` function was first introduced in NodeJS, and its purpose is to solve *exactly* this problem: a faster `setTimeout(..., 0)`.
+The `setImmediate` function was first introduced in Node.js, and its purpose is to solve *exactly* this problem: a faster `setTimeout(..., 0)`.
 In particular, `setImmediate(...)` is *semantically* equivalent to `setTimeout(0, ...)`, except without the associated clamping: it doesn't include a delay mechanism of any sort, it simply takes a callback and immediately submits it to the event loop, which in turn will run the callback as soon as its turn comes up.

 Unfortunately, `setImmediate` isn't available on every platform.
 For reasons of... their own, Mozilla, Google, and Apple have all strenuously objected to the inclusion of `setImmediate` in the W3C standard set, despite the proposal (which originated at Microsoft) and obvious usefulness.
 This in turn has resulted in an all-too familiar patchwork of inconsistency across the JavaScript space.

 That's the bad news.
 The good news is that all modern browsers include *some* sort of functionality which can be exploited to emulate `setImmediate` with similar performance characteristics.
 In particular, *most* environments take advantage of `postMessage` in some way.
 If you're interested in the nitty-gritty details of how this works, you are referred to [this excellent readme](https://github.com/YuzuJS/setImmediate#the-tricks).

-scala-js-macrotask-executor implements *most* of the `setImmediate` polyfill in terms of ScalaJS, wrapped up in an `ExecutionContext` interface.
+scala-js-macrotask-executor implements *most* of the `setImmediate` polyfill in terms of Scala.js, wrapped up in an `ExecutionContext` interface.
 The only elements of the polyfill which are *not* implemented are as follows:

-- `process.nextTick` is used by the JavaScript polyfill when running on NodeJS versions below 0.9.
-However, ScalaJS itself does not support NodeJS 0.9 or below, so there's really no point in supporting this case.
+- `process.nextTick` is used by the JavaScript polyfill when running on Node.js versions below 0.9.
+However, Scala.js itself does not support Node.js 0.9 or below, so there's really no point in supporting this case.
 - Similarly, older versions of IE (6 through 8, specifically) allow a particular exploitation of the `onreadystatechange` event fired when a `<script>` element is inserted into the DOM.
-However, ScalaJS does not support these environments *either*, and so there is no benefit to implementing this case.
+However, Scala.js does not support these environments *either*, and so there is no benefit to implementing this case.

 On environments where the polyfill is unsupported, `setTimeout` is still used as a final fallback.